paulgovan/ReliaLearnR/ReadMe.md

 ## WeibullR.learnr

-WeibullR.learnr is an interactive introduction to Life Data Analysis.
+An interactive introduction to Life Data Analysis.
 This learning module depends on WeibullR, a R package for Weibull Analysis, and learnr, a framework for building interactive learning modules in R.

 ## Getting Started